-If you're using self-hosted GitHub Actions runners, you might have noticed they can be surprisingly CPU-intensive, even when idle.
-A closer look reveals that a single runner can peg a CPU core at 100% utilization.
-This isn't a bug in your workflow; it's a deliberate design choice in the runner's sleep mechanism.
+If you use self-hosted GitHub Actions runners, you may have noticed they can be surprisingly CPU-intensive, even when idle.
+A closer look reveals that a single runner can pin a CPU core at 100% utilization.
+This is not a bug in your setup; it is a deliberate design choice in the runner's sleep mechanism.

 #The problem: Busy-waiting

-Instead of using standard, efficient sleep functions provided by the operating system, the GitHub Actions runner employs a "busy-waiting" loop.
-This means it continuously checks the system clock in a tight loop to wait for a specified duration to pass.
-While this approach ensures compatibility across a wide range of environments, including some without traditional sleep functions, it's highly inefficient for the vast majority of systems, like standard Linux or Windows VMs.
-This constant checking keeps the CPU core fully active, leading to wasted resources, increased heat, and potentially reduced performance for other tasks on the same machine.
+Instead of using efficient OS-provided sleep functions, the GitHub Actions runner uses a "busy-waiting" loop: it continuously checks the system clock in a tight loop until the desired duration has elapsed.
+While this ensures broad compatibility, even on systems without traditional sleep functions, it is highly inefficient on standard Linux or Windows VMs.
+The constant polling keeps a CPU core fully active, wasting resources, generating heat, and potentially degrading performance for other processes on the same machine.

 #The solution: A smarter sleep script